 - All children, including those with extra support needs, will be welcome.

-- A range of programs in licensed family homes and centres will reflect the rich diversity of BC communities
+- A range of programs in licensed family homes and centres will reflect the rich diversity of BC families and communities

 - Licensed spaces will accommodate parents with non-traditional hours/shift work

-- Existing child care services will be invited into the new system
+- Current child care providers will be invited into the new system

-The $10aDay Plan supports Indigenous rights in Indigenous child care and urges governments to respond to the Calls to Action of the Truth and Reconciliation Commission and to implement the United Nations Declaration of the Rights of Indigenous Peoples.
+The $10aDay Plan supports First Nations, Métis and Inuit rights in Indigenous-led child care and urges governments to respond to the Calls to Action of the Truth and Reconciliation Commission and to fully implement the BC Declaration of the Rights of Indigenous Peoples Act.

 The quality of the system depends on Early Childhood Educators.
 They must be well-educated, well-respected and fairly-compensated.

 The $10aDay Plan invests in the Early Childhood Educator workforce by supporting all caregivers to obtain an ECE Diploma.
 Over time, the workforce will transition towards a bachelor’s degree.
 Wages will also start at (2020 rates) $26 per hour for ECEs ($29 for IT/SN educators), along with improved benefits and regular adjustments for inflation (read more about the wage grid here).